astroprofsmith/intromodern.github.io/_sources/c10force.md

 becomes $m_1\vec{v}_1 + m_2\vec{v}_2$ to represent the total momentum.
 If the net force on the system from the outside is zero, Eq. {eq}`Newton2nd` demands that the rates of change of the momenta of the pieces of system must be equal and opposite.
-The force on each piece of the system from the other piece of the system (since there is no net external force) must therefore be equal and opposite.
+Since force is the rate of change of the momentum, the force on each piece of the system from the other piece of the system (since there is no net external force) must therefore be equal and opposite.

 This law is often mischaracterized as "every action has an equal and opposite reaction", but this expression gives the impression it deals